 Maclay Avenue is San Fernando's primary northsouth thoroughfare, providing a connection with the Interstate 210 just north of the city boundary.
 Within the specific plan area, Maclay Avenue extends approximately 1.4 miles in a north-to-south orientation.
 This roadway has a right-of-way width of 80 feet and a curb-to-curb pavement width of 60 feet.
-Maclay Avenue north of Fourth Street consists of four travel lanes with on-street parallel parking generally permitted on both sides of the street.
-Between Fourth Street and First Street, Maclay Avenue consists of one travel lane in each direction, a center turn lane, and a combination of angled and parallel parking.
+Maclay Avenue, prior to implementation of improvements pursuant to this Specific Plan, consists of four travel lanes with on-street parallel parking generally permitted on both sides of the street.
 Maclay Avenue is bisected at its midpoint by Glenoaks Boulevard, a major east-west arterial through the city.
 Other major signalized intersections include Eighth Street, Seventh Street, Fifth Street, Library Street, Fourth Street and First Street.
 Maclay Avenue currently carries an average of approximately 16,500 vehicle trips per day (north of Truman Street).

 Truman Street and San Fernando Road are the main east-west transportation corridors through the city, parallel to each other and one block apart.
 These two roadways ultimately merge at the city's eastern and western boundaries.
 Truman Street is just over one mile in length and has a right-of-way width of 80 feet and a curb-to-curb pavement width of 64 feet.
 This roadway typically has four through travel lanes and a dedicated left-turn lane at major intersections.
 There is limited on-street parking permitted on Truman Street.
 The major signalized intersections along Truman Street include Hubbard Street, Workman Street, San Fernando Mission Boulevard, Maclay Avenue, Brand Boulevard and Wolfskill Street.
-Truman Street currently carries an average of approximately 18,000 vehicle trips per day, with most trips concentrated around Maclay Avenue.
-Vehicle trips tapor down to below 10,000 near Hubbard Avenue.
+Truman Street currently carries an average of approximately 20,000 vehicle trips per day.
 San Fernando Road within the specific plan area is also approximately one mile in length with a right of way width of 80 feet and a curb-to-curb pavement width of 56 feet outside of the San Fernando Mall area.
-Within the Mall, a pedestrian oriented retail district, San Fernando Road maintains the same public street rightof-way width (80 feet) though only two travel lanes are provided (one lane in each direction).
+Within the Mall, a pedestrian oriented retail district, San Fernando Road maintains the same public street right-of-way width (80 feet) though only two travel lanes are provided (one lane in each direction).
 Angled and parallel curbside parking are provided on opposite sides of the street within the Mall area.
 San Fernando Road currently carries an average of approximately 9,000 vehicle trips per day west of San Fernando Mission Boulevard, and approximately 5,100 vehicle trips per day east of San Fernando Mission Boulevard.